sourceduty/Calendar_Math/README.md

 - Total number of Sundays in the year: 52
 - Total number of weekend days in the year: 104
 - Total number of weekend sections in the year: 52
-- Frequency of weekends in the year: 1.99
+- The frequency of weekends in the year in percentage: 28.42%
 - Leap year: Yes
 - Number of public holidays: 9
 - Number of public not a statutory holidays: 2